RNMVP/front-mongocar/README.md

 # front-mongocar
-Its the repository of mongocar project frontend  builded in angular
+It's the repository of mongocar project frontend  builded in angular